 Foot pain ruining your golf swing?

-(Warren, MI) The barrier to a perfect golf swing could lie in your big toe.
+(Troy, MI) The barrier to a perfect golf swing could lie in your big toe.
 Or your heel.
 Or on the ball of your foot.
 Anthony, DPM, FACFAS a Board Certified Podiatric Surgeon and Fellow of the American College of Foot and Ankle Surgeons (ACFAS), says these are the three areas of your feet most likely to cause pain that can ruin your golf swing.

 Behind these pain-prone spots can lie stiff joints, stretched-out tissues and even nerve damage.
 But pain relief is possible and frequently does not require surgery.